Chicago - But With Big, Big Guns

 "It's a very dirty war, you see," I am told again and again by men who are ashamed to find themselves themselves fighting for a cause they would never have chosen.
 "The [Serb] aim is to bombard Sarajevo to achieve just enough panic and shortages that the population will pay anything for the most basic necessities of life.
 Then you allow just enough supplies into the city to achieve the maximum price from those who still have gold, jewellery, hard currency or other valuables to sell."

-The Croat mafia profits because everything has to cross their territory and check-points.
-The Serb mafias profit when the lorries finally have to cross their territory.
-Even then the game isn't over.
 Waiting in Sarajevo are more mafia-men to see the distribution is as profitable as possible.
 And throughout this process the politicians and armies on all sides profit because they can bargain with the UN to let convoys through in return for prestige and deals."

-If the Serbs really wanted to destroy Sarajevo, I am assured, they could do it a few days.
+X If the Serbs really wanted to destroy Sarajevo, I am assured, they could do it a few days.
 They could even poison the water supply.
 They could easily refuse to let in any food at all and starve the population to death.
-The trick is one of balance supply and demand among a traumatised population in an atmosphere of terror.
+The trick is one of balance – supply and demand among a traumatised population in an atmosphere of terror.

 As I prepare myself to drive out of HVO territory and through the Serbian front line to Sarajevo, I meet Sanja Pravdic, the 31 year-old wife of Vlado Pravdic, a member of the famous Bijelo Dugme band.
 She is pregnant and expecting her first baby in October.
 Every night she sits in the darkness of the hotel in Kiseljak while her husband is trapped in Sarajevo.
 She cannot go to him.
 He cannot escape to her.
 She can clearly hear the thud of gunfire and the sharper reports of mortars from the northern hills around Sarajevo.
 She wonders, of course, whether he will ever see their new baby.

-The distance between the last HVO check-point and the first Serbian check-point near Hadzici is a couple of hundred yards.
+X The distance between the last HVO check-point and the first Serbian check-point near Hadzici is a couple of hundred yards.
 They can wave to each other.
 As usual in this country I had put my precious English cigarettes into old Croatia packs and my whiskey was in my water-bottle.
 It was bad day for the guards.

-And, of course, everything I had been told about the aid convoys and mafia control of Sarajevo's lifeline was clear to see few people even attempting to pretend otherwise in this lawless landscape.
+And, of course, everything I had been told about the aid convoys and mafia control of Sarajevo's lifeline was clear to see – few people even attempting to pretend otherwise in this lawless landscape.

-It's hard to believe your eyes as you approach Sarajevo from Ilidza.
-Nearly every building is destroyed and burnt out.
 Huge tangles of twisted steel mark factories destroyed by rocket fire and shells.
 Buses and lorries lie at crazy angles across the road.
 No-one can even go out to move them without the risk of being shot.
-We give each other route directions by references to 'the up-turned tank' or 'the crashed lorry under the collapsed bridge'.

-A lorry lies on its side with tinned food on the road underneath it, but in this starving city no-one has yet risked collecting the harvest.
-From here, for about one kilometre, you drive as fast as the car will go up the wrong side of the dual carriageway, then stop as fast as you can at 'the two crashed lorries under the bridge', do the fastest U-turn you can and make a quick dash for safety behind the tower blocks opposite the UN headquarters.
+X X From here, for about one kilometre, you drive as fast as the car will go up the wrong side of the dual carriageway, then stop as fast as you can at 'the two crashed lorries under the bridge', do the fastest U-turn you can and make a quick dash for safety behind the tower blocks opposite the UN headquarters.

-You avoid any north-south streets if you can.
+XX XX You avoid any north-south streets if you can.
 The guns on the southern hills fire straight up them.
 Many streets have steel barricades across them to give some protection to anyone travelling east or west, but you run across every intersection if the hills are visible.

 And yet children are playing on the grass.
 As one mother told me: "I have a choice.
 I can keep my children in the cellars, in the dark, for week after week, where they will be unhappy and still in danger when the building collapses.
 Or I can let them run free and be happy in the sun.
 If they have to die I would like them to die happily with their friends in the sun."

-In the town centre I meet an old friend, Goran Djapic, at the International Peace Centre in the Presidency Building.
 He and Ibrahim Spahic and hundreds of Serbs, Muslims, Croats and others are working to try and keep the old cosmopolitan spirit of tolerance alive in Sarajevo.
 They were embarrassed that they had no water or food to offer me.
 Instead we walked a long, long way round buildings and back-streets to reach a cafe almost exactly opposite the building where we had started.

-"If you don't know what will happen tomorrow, you live for today," they say.
+X X "If you don't know what will happen tomorrow, you live for today," they say.
 "They can destroy the houses and kill the people, but not the spirit of Sarajevo."

-Another friend, Lana, was very happy.
-Her father had managed to buy a book that morning which he had wanted for years.
-He paid seven cigarettes for it.
-But then 20 cigarettes cost DM30 twenty times the price of cigarettes in Kiseljak, 20 kilometres away.
 I showed her new Croatian bank-notes which she had never seen before.
 "Yes, I think they were designed by a friend of mine.
 Can I have one?"
 And the 'reds', she noticed, are still red.

 At high speed Goran drove me back to the UNPROFOR building.
 As he left in the darkness, in a borrowed car, I saw that his lights were off, but, too late, I noticed that the brake-lights were still connected.
 I literally crossed my fingers for him.